xarray/osgverse/README.md

 | Android          |                          | :soon:             |       |
 | IOS              |                          | :soon:             |       |

+#### Main Features (ongoing to v1.0)
+1. Supports from OSG 3.1.1 to the latest version, and GLSL 1.2 to 4.6, so to work with most hardware in the world.
+2. Supports PBR-based rendering and deferred pipeline, with real-time shadowing and deferred lighting.
+3. Supports physics simuation based on Bullet3 library, and character animation based on OZZ library.
+4. Supports complex model simplication, optimizing and tiling, and saving to OSGB format for better efficiency.
+5. Provides a LevelDB nosql plugin, for reading tiles from database rather than local folders.
+6. Provides a media streaming plugin, which supports pixel streaming through WebRTC / Websockets.
+7. Provides a scripting plugin, which supports scripting using OSGB serialization and changing to Restful-like format.
+8. Supports GL3 Core profile, as well as GLES2 / GLES3.
+Google Angel is also supported for future bridging uses.
+9. Supports Emscripten / WASM compilation and works with WebGL / WebGPU based browsers.
+10. Provides an initial visual scene editing tool, comparing with the famous Unity Editor.

 #### Dependencies
 1. Please use CMake 3.0 or higher version. (https://cmake.org/download/)
 2. Please use a C++ compiler supporting C++ 14 at least.